Theodore Roosevelt Birthplace National Historic Site is located in the heart of New York City in Manhattan's Gramercy Park district.

 - Theodore Roosevelt Birthplace National Historic Site

-- National Parks near Theodore Roosevelt Birthplace National Historic Site
+Theodore Roosevelt Birthplace National Historic Site in New York City

 Take a guided tour

 Tours are limited to twenty persons and are offered on a first-come-first-served basis.

 The guided tours lead you through five historically furnished rooms including many family-owned items.
 Be prepared to walk up and down stairs on this tour.

 During our visit in June 2018, the elevator was broken and the staff was unsure when it would be repaired.